libpd/libpd/README.md

 Note: For 64 bit Windows, build Pd with the following additional C flags to ensure long integers are the correct length:

     make ADDITIONAL_CFLAGS='-DPD_LONGINTTYPE="long long"'

+If you run into strange errors such as `/bin/sh: cc: command not found`, you may have skipped the Msys2 install step asking you to close and reopen your shell window.

 C++
 ---